dnielpy/BackendPractice/05 - Inventory management (Full Backend)/Orientacion.md

 2. **Database** 🗃️: The application uses a database to store all of ElectroShop's information.
 The database is designed with relationships between the different models in mind.
 For example, an order is related to a customer and multiple products.

 3. **Backend** ⚙️: The backend of the application interacts with the database, providing endpoints for CRUD (Create, Read, Update, Delete) operations for each data model.
-It also provides endpoints for generating reports and statistics on ElectroShop's inventory performance.
+It also provides endpoints for generating reports and statistics on ElectroShop's inventory performance

 4. **API Documentation** 📚: The application's API is documented using tools like Swagger, making it easier for other developers and the ElectroShop team to use.